Varshini1621/Real-Time-AI-Powered-Object-Recognition/Readme.md

-# 🧠 Real-Time AI-Powered Object Detection
+#  Real-Time AI-Powered Object Detection

 This project is a web-based AI tool for real-time object detection and identification using the YOLOv8 neural network model.
 It allows users to either upload an image or use their webcam to detect objects in real-time.
 The system is designed for developers, AI enthusiasts, and researchers interested in applying deep learning to practical computer vision tasks.

 ---

-## 🚀 Features
+##  Features

-- 📷 Upload an image and detect objects using AI.
+-  Upload an image and detect objects using AI.
-- 🎥 Use webcam for real-time object detection.
+-  Use webcam for real-time object detection.
-- 🤖 Powered by YOLOv8 — a state-of-the-art deep learning model.
+-  Powered by YOLOv8 — a state-of-the-art deep learning model.
-- 🖥️ Streamlit-based user interface for ease of use.
+-  Streamlit-based user interface for ease of use.
-- ⚡ Fast, accurate, and lightweight object detection.
+-  Fast, accurate, and lightweight object detection.

 ---

-## 🛠️ Technologies Used
+##  Technologies Used

-- **Python** – Core programming language
+- Python – Core programming language
 - **YOLOv8 (Ultralytics)** – Deep learning model for object detection
 - **OpenCV** – For image and webcam processing
 - **NumPy** – For numerical operations